 Reasonable accommodations are available to assist homeowners who do not have access to complete an online application.
-Hard copy applications are available for download at ReCoverCA | California Department of Housing and Community

-Development or by contacting HCD at (916) 202-1764 (the Program can accept collect calls).
+Hard copy applications are available for download at ReCoverCA | California Department of Housing and Community Development or by contacting HCD at (916) 263-6461 (the Program can accept collect calls).

-Hard copy applications may be completed, signed, and submitted fax to 916-263-2764.
+Hard copy applications may be completed, signed, and submitted by email to ReCoverCA@hcd.ca.gov or fax to 916-263-2764.
 Applications can also be mailed to: